May 31, 2019

 Many wine sales reps advise adopting a “hospitality mentality” when it comes to making wine sales.
 Think of how you are treated when you fly first-class on an aeroplane, or how gracious the hotel staff is at a five-star hotel.
 In the hospitality industry, it’s not uncommon for employees to go above and beyond what’s required in order to please a customer – such as the hotel concierge who is able to book a table for you at an impossibly overcrowded restaurant, or the employee at the front desk who is able to handle any request you might have.
 Think about ways that you can apply this hospitality mentality: treat each potential buyer as an incredibly valuable VIP guest.

-In this case, meeting deadlines is not just about meeting your own personal deadlines.
+In this case, meeting deadlines are not just about meeting your own personal deadlines.
 It’s also about meeting the deadlines of your customers.
 Think about the buyer who always forgets to order on time, or about the buyer who always has a pressing need at a certain time of the year.
 You can really boost your sales potential by reaching out and reminding them before you have any last call on orders.

 Constantly pitching for new business can take a toll on anybody.
 Not everybody is going to say “yes,” and it’s far more likely that you will have to deal with a lot of rejection along the way.
 That’s especially the case if you are trying to sell certain wines that are not a core part of your customers’ portfolios.
 Thus, it’s important not to take things too personally.
 As they say, “It’s not personal, it’s just business.”
 It’s important to be resilient, and not to take any rejection as a reflection on you as a person.